-The prevalence and annual incidence of ND is not known but more than 400 cases have been described.
+The prevalence and annual incidence of ND are not known but more than 400 cases have been described.
 No ethnic predilection has been found.
 Affected patients are almost always male, while females are carriers.

 The ocular findings in affected males are usually bilateral and symmetrical.
 The iris, anterior chamber, and cornea may be normal at birth but greyish-yellow elevated masses, or "pseudogliomas", are often observed behind the lens along with retinal vascular dysgenesis and leukocoria.
 Partial or complete retinal detachment develops within the first few weeks or months of life.
 In infancy and childhood, patients may develop cataracts, nystagmus, anterior/ posterior synechiae, band keratopathy, and a shallow anterior chamber with increased intraocular pressure.
 Phthisis bulbi (shrinking of the globe) is found later on, along with opacified corneas and sunken orbits.
 Vision varies from light perception to congenital complete blindness.
-Most affected males develop progressive asymmetrical sensorineural hearing loss starting in early childhood (median age of onset is 12 years).
+Most affected males develop progressive asymmetrical sensorineural hearing loss starting in childhood (median age of onset is 12 years).
 Hearing loss may be severe and bilateral by mid-adulthood.
-Developmental delay and intellectual deficit are found in about 20-30% of patients.
+Developmental delay and intellectual disability are found in about 20-30% of patients.
 Some have cognitive and psychosocial behavioral disorders, including psychosis.
 Other associated manifestations are highly variable and include growth failure, microphthalmia, a chronic seizure disorder (10% of cases), peripheral vascular disease (peripheral ulcers) and erectile dysfunction, Very rare cases of carrier females with retinal findings, such as retinal detachment, abnormal retinal vasculature with associated vision loss or mild sensorineural hearing loss, have been reported.

 Norrie disease is caused by mutations in the Norrie disease (pseudoglioma) NDP gene (Xp11.4-p11.3).
 A large number of disease-causing mutations have been identified.
 NDP encodes the norrin protein, involved in the vascular development of the eye and ear.